Schedule an appointment online with ScheduleNow

 Learning Objectives: Upon completion of this course, participants will be able to:

-Assessment of Learning Objectives: Course evaluation, Pre and post test questions.
+Assessment of Learning Objectives: Course evaluation.

 Anna de Joya, PT, DSc, NCS is the Specialty Rehabilitation program manager at TIRR Memorial Hermann.
 She received her Doctor of Science in Physical Therapy at the University of Alabama at Birmingham in 2012.
 She is board certified by the American Physical Therapy Association (APTA) as a Neurologic Clinical Specialist since 2008.
 Anna has been treating patients across the continuum since 1996.
 Her current role includes coordinating, evaluating and developing the growth of TIRR Memorial Hermann and the Memorial Hermann Rehabilitation Network specialty rehabilitation program.
 She develops, assesses and coordinates the clinical and educational components of the cancer rehabilitation program.
 Anna has a variety of experience in teaching both in the clinical setting, academic setting and in the community, including state and national conferences.